General RulesPage address: https://www.mnsu.edu/vehicles/policies/general.html

 Mileage Reimbursement Rates

 Mileage rates are used to calculate reimbursements to employees that use their personal vehicle for university business trips.
 Employees should note that the university actually utilizes two reimbursement rates.
-The IRS standard mileage reimbursement rate (57.5 cents) is used when a state owned vehicle is not available.
-A lesser rate (50.5 cents) is used when a state vehicle is declined or not requested by the employee.
+The IRS standard mileage reimbursement rate of fifty eight cents (58 cents) is used when a state owned vehicle is not available.
+A lesser rate of fifty one cents (51 cents) is used when a state vehicle is declined or not requested by the employee.

 If you have any questions regarding travel or business expense reimbursements, please contact the University’s Travel Claims Clerk, Tami Galema-Liebl (Business Services) at 389-5006.